tryscer/flock/flock-music.md

 ​	“What did he mean?”
 ​	“I dunno.”
 I look at the book of matches.
 It’s yellow and has the Buzz logo and hexagons on it.
 Inside the cover, someone wrote a letter—“
 ​	“Come on board of what?” says Cindy as her carriage disappears from view.
 ​	“Alright, we’re done, everybody get off!” says the operator.
-He presses a switch and the platform jerks to a hault.
+He presses a switch and the platform jerks to a halt.
 The music stops —

-*(just like pasta e-fasuuuuuuu)*
+*(just like pasta e-fasuuuuuuuh...)*

-When everybody comes around to where I’m sitting, I say, “Hey Barry.
+When everybody comes around I say, “Hey Barry.
 I don’t know where the Steam Pillars’ next show is, but I think I know when it is.”